 While in law school, she took many courses in Santa Clara University's School of Counseling Psychology.

 Stephanie has consulted with lawyers and law firms for many years, and spent a number of years as lawyer training director at a large firm.
 She also designs and presents Continuing Legal Education programs.
+She has taught workshops around the US, including such venues as Portland State University and Smithsonian Institution.

-Her most recent article: Move From Being a Mindless Lawyer To a Mindful Lawyer
+Move From Being a Mindless Lawyer To a Mindful Lawyer

 Articles coauthored with Dr. Jeffrey M. Schwartz: